 Tips: Lots of cool, dispersed camping locations in North or South Cave Hills.
 One free, public campground in the North Cave Hills (Picnic Springs).

 On the east side of the South Cave Hills, there is one section for "Experts Only".
 There is one steep, single track down hill that can be a challenge.
 It is only about 200 yards.
 You may want to walk it prior to riding this section.
+Ther should be a small folding shovel under a flat rock at the base of a carin half way doen the ravine.
+Use it to improve the trail, if necessary.
+Don't steal the shovel like some jerks have!
 If it looks spooky, turn around and ride back out.

 Section 4 - Buffalo to Hill City - 207 miles